 Once you have your ideas, you just need to decorate your mason jar, paint the popsicle sticks, and write the date ideas on them.
 Put them in the jar and pick one whenever you need inspiration!

-If your man has a beard as my does, he’ll very much appreciate this valentine’s day gift.
+If your man has a beard as mine does, he’ll very much appreciate this Valentine’s Day gift.
 It’ll be even more special when you make it yourself.
 It’s a great way to make sure what ingredients are used, and it’s a lot cheaper than a store-bought one too!